 In the world we live in today, technology dictates and is at the heart of many of our daily activities.
 With the Internet backing many of the technologies that we know and rely on today, including access to email, shared storage, and other public cloud resources, security is becoming more and more of a concern to everyone, from individuals to large enterprise organizations.
 More and more, confirmation of our identity is a precious possession that most of us hold dear.
 Having our identity fall into the wrong hands can wreak havoc on the livelihood of individuals, or even organizations.

-In this day and age, we have passwords for everything, including email, banking, or any number of online resources that we may access.
+In this day and age, we have passwords for everything, including all our sensitive data: email, banking, or any number of online resources that we may access.
 However, the traditional username and password mechanism is quickly becoming obsolete and even dangerous as a mechanism to rely on for identity verification.
 Let’s take a look at a new solution from Spinbackup, that verifies identity based on Single Sign On (SSO) and Blockchain technology.

 What is Blockchain Technology?